-Can a Christian can lose their salvation if they fail to stand firm or endure to the end?
+Can you can lose your salvation if you fail to stand firm or endure to the end?

-There are 22 scriptures in the New Testament that have some bearing on this question.
-Here we will look at three of these scriptures.
+There are about two dozen scriptures that have some bearing on this question.
+Here we will look at three of them.
 (The others are found here.)
 These three scriptures are all from Jesus and they are all variations on this:

 All men will hate you because of me, but he who stands firm to the end will be saved.
 (Matt 10:22, 24:13, Mark 13:13)

 You may wonder, “What if I don’t stand firm to the end?
 What if I have a bad day, a bad month, or a bad year?
 What if I stray?”

-As we have seen elsewhere, Christians who stray are not booted out of the kingdom.
-The Bible lists at least several bad consequences of wandering but eternal damnation is not one of them.
+Christians who stray are not booted out of the kingdom.
+There are bad consequences for wandering but eternal damnation is not one of them.

-But is Jesus saying something different here?
+Is Jesus saying something different here?
 Is he saying that life is one big probationary period and only those who perform flawlessly every day will qualify for the kingdom?
-If he were, he would be contradicting promises he made elsewhere.
+If he were, he would be contradicting many good promises he made elsewhere.

 Jesus is not talking about eternal salvation but staying alive in the face of persecution.
-He is describing what would happen to the apostles when they preach the gospel.
+He is describing what would happen to the apostles when they preached the gospel.

 |What Jesus said would happen (Mt 10)…||What happened to Paul…|